-Latin is a highly regarded academic discipline and a good grade in the subject will impress universities and future employers.
-It enables you to acquire a wide range of valued skills.
+Latin is a highly regarded academic discipline which enables learners to acquire a wide range of valued skills.
 Latin requires students not only to read difficult texts and think about them critically but also to communicate these thoughts persuasively on paper.
 These skills are highly valued in a wide range of fields including advertising, marketing and journalism, and the highly trained minds that Classicists possess are also valued in banking, accountancy, law, politics, the civil service, medicine and computer programming.

-In recent years Classics graduates have become, the Prime Minister, the Head of the British Intelligence Service and best-selling authors.
+In recent years Classics graduates have become the Prime Minister, the Head of the British Intelligence Service and best-selling authors.